 All in all, I thoroughly enjoyed this book and I’m excited to let my players run wild with it.
 There’s something for everyone in The Book of House, whether you want some fun new mechanics, new spells, or character options, it’s got it all.
 Plus absolutely fantastic, high-quality artwork everywhere.

 The contents of The Book of House are unique and seriously inspired.
 It’s not just a rehashing of 5e mechanics that we’ve seen before or one or two new things added into the mix.
-Everything is new, completely different, but at the end of the day, still feels like D&D 5e.
+Everything is new, completely different, but at the end of the day, it still feels like D&D 5e.

 You can tell that Willy Abeel has been working on this for a year.
 The amount of effort and creativity that’s gone into this book has not gone unnoticed.
 If you’re looking for a fun new take on D&D 5e content pick up The Book of House.